runpod/docs/docs/tetra/overview.md

 ### Resource configuration

 Tetra lets you specify hardware requirements at the function level through the `ServerlessResource` object.
-This provides granular control over:
+This provides granular control over GPU/CPU allocation and worker scaling.limits.

-- GPU/CPU allocation.
-- Worker scaling limits.
-- Template selection.

 For example: